Tenavi/HJB_NN/README.md

   * neural_networks.py: auxiliary file which contains classes implementing NNs for predicting initial-time and time-dependent value functions.

-  * optimize.py: auxiliary file which contains interfaces to use Scipy optimizers with tensorflow, with some modifications
+  * optimize.py: auxiliary file which contains interfaces to use Scipy optimizers with TensorFlow, with some modifications

   * other.py: other commonly-used utility functions